-Note: The last two characters of the ordering code may be replaced by a letter code for preprogrammed parts, otherwise devices are shipped from the factory with the memory content erased (to FFFFh).
+Note: The last two characters of the ordering code may be replaced by a letter code for preprogrammed parts, otherwise devices are shipped from the factory with the memory content bits erased to '1'.

 For a list of available options (Speed, Package, etc...) or for further information on any aspect of this device, please contact the ST Sales Office nearest to you.